Merlin-Collaboration/Merlin/README.md

 # Merlin++

 Welcome to Merlin++!!
 We hope you enjoy your stay.
-THe current version of Merlin++ is 5.02.
+The current version of Merlin++ is 5.02.

 ## Building Merlin++